superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 });
 ```

 Note that the code instantiates an object of the `VoiceProxy` class to handle the routing of messages sent to your virtual number to the intended recipient's real number.
-The proxying process is described in [proxy the call](#proxy-the-call), but for now just be aware that this class initializes the `nexmo` REST API client library using the API key and secret that you will configure in the next step.
+The proxying process is described in [proxy the call](#proxy-the-call), but for now just be aware that this class initializes the `nexmo` Server SDK using the API key and secret that you will configure in the next step.
 This enables your application to make and receive voice calls:

 ``` javascript
 var VoiceProxy = function(config) {